 On submission of the ETIAS request, the applicant’s data is automatically screened against Schengen Area security systems to check that they do not pose a risk to the public.

-In most cases the ETIAS for Andorra will be granted at this stage and digitally linked to the traveler’s passport.
+In most cases, the ETIAS for Andorra will be granted at this stage and digitally linked to the traveller’s passport.
 An email notification is also sent.

 In the unlikely event that there is a hit in one of the systems, the application will undergo manual review to assess whether the individual can cross the Andorran border.